About

 Great War Photos is a new website by military historian and author Paul Reed.

 Born in the 1960s, Paul Reed is a leading military historian specialising in the First and Second World Wars.
-He is the author of seven books, including the best-selling Walking The Somme (Pen & Sword 1997, republished 2011) and Great War Lives (Pen & Sword 2010) and the upcoming Walking D Day (Pen & Sword 2012).
-Paul also works as an Historical Consultant and Contributor for Television; most recently he was consultant on Michael Palin’s Last Day of WW1, series consultant for BBC1′s My Family At War and historical consultant for BBC2′s Dan Snow’s Little Ships and BBC1′s Dig1940.
-In 2011 he worked on Dig WW2 with Dan Snow and in 2012 was leading historian on Channel 5′s WW1 Tunels of Death: Messines, The Big Dig.
+He is the author of seven books, including the best-selling Walking The Somme (Pen & Sword 1997, republished 2011) and Great War Lives (Pen & Sword 2010) as well as Walking D Day (Pen & Sword 2012).
+Paul also works as an Historical Consultant and Contributor for Television; most recently he was consultant on Michael Palin’s Last Day of WW1, series consultant for BBC1’s My Family At War and historical consultant for BBC2’s Dan Snow’s Little Ships and BBC1’s Dig1940.
+In 2011 he worked on Dig WW2 with Dan Snow and in 2012 was leading historian on Channel 5’s WW1 Tunels of Death: Messines, The Big Dig.
 He is currently working on projects for the WW1 Centenary during 2014-18.

 Paul Reed can be contacted on: ww1centenary@gmail.com